le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 default['nginx']['binary'] = "/usr/sbin/nginx"
 {% endhighlight %}

-  As you remember we can redefine all this attributes in node file.
+  As you remember we can redefine all these attributes in the node file.

- * definitions - folder, which contain helpers from this cookbook.
-In nginx cookbook you can find this helper:
+ * definitions - a folder, which contain helpers from this cookbook.
+You can find this helper in the nginx cookbook you can find this helper:

 {% highlight ruby %}
 define :nginx_site, :enable => true do